-With the the coveted shiny crust, these super fudgy brownies also are loaded with chocolate chips for the ultimate brownie experience!
-And best of all, this batch fills a half sheet pan, which measures 18 x 13 inches (or 46 by 33 cm).
+With the coveted shiny crust, these super fudgy brownies also are loaded with chocolate chips for the ultimate brownie experience!
+And best of all, this batch fills a half sheet pan (affiliate links), which measures 18 x 13 inches (or 46 by 33 cm).
 Enough from scratch brownies to feed a crowd!

 Tips for Making these Fudgy from Scratch Brownies

-- As seen below, I like lining my baking sheets with non-stick foil.
-Besides easy clean up, using the foil helps with easy removal of individual brownies.
+- As seen below, I like lining my baking sheets with non-stick foil (affiliate links).
+Besides easy cleanup, using the foil helps with easy removal of individual brownies.

-- See that paper thin layer on top of these brownies?
-Between that, their extreme fudginess, and smattering of chocolate chips, these sheet pan brownies are difficult to cut into perfect squares.
+- See that paper-thin layer on top of these brownies?
+Between that, their extreme fudginess, and a smattering of chocolate chips, these sheet pan brownies are difficult to cut into perfect squares.

 - But using a hot, dry knife, does help it glide through the brownies.
 Chilling the brownies also assists to minimize them adhering to the knife.
 Check out my tips on How to Cut the Perfect Bar Cookies.